suinleelab/AIControl.jl/README.md

 - (1/7/2019) Made AIControl Pkg3 compatible for Julia 1.0.3

 ## Installation
 AIControl can be used on any **Linux** or **macOS** machine.
 While we tested and validated that AIControl works on **Windows** machines, we believe that it is easier for you to set up the AIControl pipeline on the Unix based systems.
-Running AIControl on a `.fastq` file to get a `.narrowPeak` file requires the following sets of programs and packages installed.
+AIControl expects a sorted `.bam` file as an input and outputs a `.narrowpeak` file.
+Typically, for a brand new ChIP-seq experiment, you start with a `.fastq` file, and you will need some external softwares for converting the `.fastq` file to a sorted `.bam` file.
+Thus, the whole AIControl pipeline requires the following sets of programs and packages installed.
 We will explain how to install them in sections below.
 - Julia (Julia 1.0 and above)
 - bowtie2: aligning a `.fastq` file to the hg38 genome
 - samtools: sorting an alinged bam file
 - bedtools: for converting a bam file back to a fastq file (OPTIONAL for Step 3.1)

-AIControl expects a sorted `.bam` file as an input and outputs a `.narrowpeak` file.
-Typically, for a brand new ChIP-seq experiment, you start with a `.fastq` file, and you will need some external softwares for converting the `.fastq` file to a sorted `.bam` file.

 ### 1. Installing Julia 1.0 for a Linux machine
 The commands below will install julia 1.0.3 on a linux machine.
 Please change the file names accordingly.
 You can also download julia [here](https://julialang.org/downloads/). **We highly recommend avoiding the conda version of julia** as it currently known to have a problem locating libLLVM.so in many environments.